dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 - Choose the appropriate graph style.
 For example, don't use a line plot for discrete data: a bar chart or scatter plot usually makes more sense.
 - Label your axes and include units.
 - Begin the vertical axis at zero unless you have a very good reason not to.
 - Use colors or line styles to distinguish between categories, if necessary.
+Be aware of colorblindness.

 ### Slides